Umami Pot

 Instructions

-• Trim both ends of bitter melon, cut it in half lengthwise, and remove the seeds and inner white pith using a spoon.
-Next, slice it into ⅕-inch (5 mm) pieces.
-Then, sprinkle salt and sugar over the slices, massage them, and let them sit for about 5 minutes.
+• Trim both ends off the bitter melon, cut it in half lengthwise, and remove the seeds and white pith with a spoon.
+Next, slice it into thin pieces, about ¼ inch (5 mm) thick.
+Then, sprinkle salt and sugar over the slices, gently rub them, and let them sit for about 5 minutes.

-• Cut pork into 1.4-inch (3.5 cm) pieces and sprinkle with salt and pepper.
+• Cut the pork into 1.4-inch (3.5 cm) pieces and sprinkle with salt and pepper.

-• Crack egg into a small bowl and beat it.
+• Crack the egg into a small bowl and beat it.

-• Heat oil in a pan.
-Once the pan is hot, add the tofu and cook over medium heat until lightly browned on both sides.
+• Heat oil in a pan and cook the tofu over medium heat until lightly browned on both sides.

-• Remove the tofu and set aside.
-Add the pork to the pan and sauté until it changes color.
-Next, add the bitter melon and continue cooking until slightly browned.
+• Remove the tofu and set it aside.
+Add the pork to the pan and sauté until lightly browned.
+Add the bitter melon and continue cooking until everything is lightly browned.

-• Return the tofu to the pan and briefly stir-fry all the ingredients together.
-Pour in the beaten egg and wait for about 10 seconds until the egg mixture sets slightly, then stir-fry everything again.
-Finally, add soy sauce to blend the flavors.
+• Return the tofu to the pan and stir-fry everything together briefly.
+Pour in the beaten egg and wait about 10 seconds until the egg begins to set slightly, then stir-fry everything again.
+Finally, add soy sauce to bring the flavors together.

 • Serve on a plate and sprinkle with shaved bonito flakes.